HardMolar/diabetes-risk-prediction-ml-EDA/README.md

 # Diabetes Risk Prediction
-This data analysis project examining which clinical and lifestyle factors are most strongly associated with diabetes risk, using the Pima Indians Diabetes dataset.
+This is a data analysis project examining which clinical and lifestyle factors are most strongly associated with diabetes risk, using the Pima Indians Diabetes dataset.

 ## 📌Case Study Overview
 This project explores 768 patient records to identify patterns and risk factors associated with diabetes onset.
-The analysis moves from data quality checks through univariate and bivariate analysis, correlation analysis, and clinically-informed risk groupings
+The analysis moves from data quality checks through univariate andbivariate analysis, correlation analysis, and clinically-informed risk groupings.

 ## 📊Data Set Description